 Molina is committed to complying with all HIPAA Transaction and Code Sets standard requirements.
-Providers who wish to conduct HIPAA standard transactions with Molina refer to Molina's website at www.molinahealthcare.com for additional information.
+Providers should refer to Molina's website at www.molinahealthcare.com for additional information regarding HIPAA standard transactions.

-- 0-1.
-Click on the area titled "I'm a Health Care Professional" - 0.2.
-Click the tab titled "HIPAA" - 0.3.
+- 1. Click on the area titled "I'm a Health Care Professional" - Click the tab titled "HIPAA" - 3.
 And then click on the tab titled "HIPAA Transaction Readiness" or "HIPAA Code Sets"